cyrilchapon/exia-secu-demo-api/README.md

 ![jwt auth flow](http://blog.brainattica.com/content/images/2015/11/jwt_flow.png)

+**sequence in the image is just an illustration, not reflecting our actual api implementation here*

 **Steps**:
 - Authenticate with email/password couple on **`/auth/signin` endpoint**
 - Parse JSON response and find you're granted token using **`token` property** on the response ( `{token: '...'}, ...` )